 There is little evidence to support the claim, although the streets of Mexicaltitán are laid out in a circular, cruciform pattern similar to Tenochtitlan, and Aztec mythology does suggest the civilization originated on an island.

-The principal tourist attraction of the island consists of its colorful houses with traditional water resistant roofs and that during the rainy season it is necessary to travel by boat due to the major flooding of the streets.
+The principal tourist attraction of the island consists of its colorful houses with traditional water-resistant roofs and during the rainy season, it is necessary to travel by boat due to the major flooding of the streets.

 The island counts of 2 ferries:

-- La Batanga, the most transited, 3.7 mi (6 km) away from Mexcaltitán.
+- La Batanga is the most transited, 6 km away from Mexcaltitán.

-- El Matadero, smaller than the other, 1.2 mi (2 km) away from the island.
+- El Matadero is smaller than the others, 2 km away from the island.

 Let us know if this article was useful for you